kian-fotovat/simple-VenusBot/README.md

 # 🎶 Venus Bot - A Voice Activated 24/7 Discord Music Bot

-Venus Bot is a simple, yet powerful and customizable Discord music bot built with `discord.py`, capable of playing songs or playlists from YouTube, Spotify, SoundCloud, and direct file uploads.
-Featuring multi-user voice recognition, customizable voice commands, 24/7 connection, audio transcription, keyword counters, an advanced queue system, and much more — Venus Bot will change the way you use voice channels in Discord forever!
+Venus Bot is a simple, yet powerful and customizable Discord music bot built with `discord.py`, capable of playing songs or playlists from YouTube, Spotify and SoundCloud.
+No fancy bullshit or e-kitten fluff, just a bot that plays music.
+Expect some minor bugs, I literally ripped everything I didn't want out, tested it for 10 minutes, and pushed it here.

+Created by [VenusMods](https://github.com/VenusMods) and slimmed by kian :)

 ---

 ## ✨ Features

-- 🎧 **Play Songs/Playlists** from YouTube, Spotify, SoundCloud, or uploaded files
+- 🎧 **Play Songs/Playlists** from YouTube, Spotify, or SoundCloud
 - 📜 **Smart Queue System** with paging, reordering, shuffle, and prioritization
-- 🔁 **Vote-Based Skipping** to democratically control what’s playing
 - 🎶 **Search and Select** songs directly from Discord using dropdowns
-- 🔍 **Dynamic Word Counters** with real-time tracking and keyword mapping
-- 🛠️ **Custom Voice Commands** — define how the bot listens and responds
-- 🧠 **Voice Recognition** to detect and attribute user commands in voice chat
-- 🗣️ **Audio Transcription** — turn voice into text with AI-based recognition
-- 🔐 **VIP/Admin System** for elevated permissions and command access
-- 💾 **Keyword Counters** to keep track of words said by your group
 - 🛠️ **Smart Connect** — allows the bot to join the channel when you join, or leaves when you leave
 ---